MarcBoule/ImpromptuModular/README.md

 In place of a detailed explanation of these three main controls (Swing, PW and Delay), it is recommended to connect the outputs to a scope or a logic analyzer, such as the VCV Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.

-PW and Swing CV inputs are aso avaialable in the Clocked [expander module](#expanders) (available for Clocked only).
+PW and Swing CV inputs are aso available in the Clocked [expander module](#expanders) (available for Clocked only).
 These inputs have a range of -5V to 5V when the corresponding knobs are be in their default position.
 With the corresponding knobs turned full left, the usable range on the inputs becomes 0V to 10V, with no-swing and normal-pulse-width correspond to 5V on the CV inputs.

 Many options are available in the modules' **right-click menu**, and can be used to setup Clocked/Clkd for your particular needs.
 In particular, the RUN CV input is trigger sensitive by default, but can be made level sensitive (gate mode) by turning on the "_Run CV input is level sensitive_" option; when chaining multiple Clocked/Clkd modules, only the first module in the chain should have this option turned on.